-DUI and DWI Penalties
+DUI vs. DWI Penalties

-- Third offense – mandatory fines increase to $1,100-$10,000 and license revocation becomes six years.
+- Third offense – Mandatory fines may increase to $10,000; license revocation is six years.

 Court-Ordered Rehab May Be Necessary

-- Gauge emotional and mental health disorders that may contribute
+- Address emotional and mental health conditions

 - Provide aftercare treatments that help maintain sobriety